bodywork-ml/bodywork-docs/docs/quickstart_batch_job.md

   log_level: INFO
 ```

-The `stages.score_data.executable_module_path` parameter points to the executable Python module - `score.py` - that defines what will happen when it is executed within a pre-built container on Kubernetes, as the `score_data` (batch) stage.
+The `stages.score_data.executable_module_path` parameter points to the executable Python module - `score.py` - that defines what will happen when the `score_data` (batch) stage is executed, within a pre-built Bodywork container.
 This module contains the code required to:

 1. download the new dataset from cloud storage (AWS S3);
 2. load the pre-trained model `classification_model.joblib`;